Concrete18/Game-Save-Manager/README.md

 - Create Python Virtual Environment using `python -m venv .env`
 - Activate the env using `.env\Scripts\activate`
 - Run `pip install -r requirements.txt`
-- Run `maturin develop` in order to create the rust package within the environment (Info on how I did this was found in this [Maturin Tutorial](https://www.youtube.com/watch?v=DpUlfWP_gtg&t=1s))
+- Run `maturin develop --release`
+  ` in order to create the rust package within the environment (Info on how I did this was found in this [Maturin Tutorial](https://www.youtube.com/watch?v=DpUlfWP_gtg&t=1s))
 - Run the Save manager with the `run_game_save_manager.vbs` file.
 You can make a shortcut out of it to make running it easier.
 (This is required due to the python virtual environment)

 ### Commands Only